samjones00/docs/docs/_documentation/ztest.md

 ### app URL Schemes

-Most of what can be done with the `open` command on the command-line can be done from a **custom URL Scheme**, a feature that opens up a myriad of new possibilities as `app` can open [Gist Desktop Apps](https://sharpscript.net/docs/gist-desktop-apps) from Gists or in public & private GitHub repositories, where it's able to download and launch Apps on the fly with custom arguments - allowing a single URL to run a never installed Desktop App stored in a
+What can be done with the `open` command on the command-line can also be done from a **custom URL Scheme**, a feature that opens up a myriad of new possibilities as `app` can open [Gist Desktop Apps](https://sharpscript.net/docs/gist-desktop-apps) from Gists or in public & private GitHub repositories, where it's able to download and launch Apps on the fly with custom arguments - allowing a single URL to run a **never installed** Desktop App stored in a
-Gist with deep linking.
+Gist & pass it custom params to enable **deep linking**.

-With this organizations can now maintain a dashboard of links to different Desktop Apps that anyone can access, especially useful as the **only software** that's needed to run any [Sharp Apps](https://sharpscript.net/docs/sharp-apps) is the `app` dotnet tool which thanks to including all ServiceStack .dll's & dependencies bundled with the tool, (including Vue/React/Bootstrap fontawesome and Material SVG Icon assets), the only files that need to be published are the App's specific resources which is how Sharp Apps like SharpData can be compressed in a **20kb .zip** - a tiny payload that's viable to download the latest app each on each run, making it painless to distribute updates as everyone's already running the latest version after each run.
+With this organizations could maintain a dashboard of links to its different Desktop Apps that anyone can access, especially useful as the
+**only software** that's needed to run any [Sharp Apps](https://sharpscript.net/docs/sharp-apps) is the `app` dotnet tool which thanks to all
+ServiceStack .dll's & dependencies being bundled with the tool, (including Vue/React/Bootstrap fontawesome and Material SVG Icon assets), the only files that need to be published are the App's specific resources, which is how Apps like **SharpData** can be compressed in a
+**20kb .zip** - a tiny payload that's viable to download the latest app each on each run, removing the pain & friction to distribute updates as everyone's already running the latest version every time it's run.

-Should you need to (e.g. large Sharp App or github.com is down) you can run your previously locally cached version using `run`, e.g:
+Should you need to (e.g. large Sharp App or github.com is down) you can run your previously locally cached App using `run`, e.g:

     $ app run sharpdata